T

 viewpoint

-A picturesque viewpoint offering sweeping vistas over Alfama's rooftops and the Tagus River.
-It's a perfect spot to watch the sunset.
+A picturesque viewpoint offering panoramic views over the Alfama district, the terracotta rooftops, and the Tagus River.
+It's a popular spot for sunset viewing and soaking in the city's ambiance.

 Clube de Fado